bhuvanamalla05/sudoku_solver_using_tkinter/README.md

-# SudokuvGUI Solver using tkinter
+# Sudoku GUI Solver using tkinter
 This is a sudoku solver using the backtracking algorithm.
 It includes a graphical GUI as well as a text based version with help of tkinter.
 Run GUI.py to play sudoku.